wadkar20/git-commands/README.md

 # git init - initialize the repo
-# git ststus - see trcked and untracked files
+# git status - see trcked and untracked files
 # git commit -m -
 # git remote -v -
 # git remote add origin url
-# git push
+# git push -
-# git revert -- changes undo
+# git revert - changes undo
 # git rebase - files in sync
 # branches -
 # git branch -
 # git checkout - see which repose we are
-# git merge -
+# git merge -Merges changes from one branch into the current branch.